pmuellr/dustup/README.md

 In Storm, you have *spouts* with generate data, and *bolts* which read and/or write data.
 In `dustup`, there are no *spouts*, just Bolts.

+Bolts have inlets and outlets; data is received from inlets and can be sent out on outlets.
+Inlets and outlets can be connected together.
+When a message is sent on an outlet, any inlets which are connected to the outlet will receive the message.

 The inlets and outlets of a Bolt are named and defined when you create the bolt.
-After creating a bolt, you can connect it's inlets and outlets to other bolt's outlets and inlets (respectively).

-Finally, you start `emit()`ing data from a Bolt's outlet.
-And let things happen.
-Any inlet connected to an outlet that `emit()`s data will have it's inlet function invoked.
-The bolt's inlet function can then `emit()` an object to it's own outlets to continue the fun.

 Inlet functions are always invoked with `this` set to the inlet's bolt, and always invoked on *nextTick*, asynchronously.